iamtopsido4-ui/ai-automation-projects/README.md

 About
 Built as part of a structured AI automation learning path focused on real-world business workflows.
-New workflows added weekly.
-Skills demonstrated:

-n8n workflow design
-Anthropic Claude API integration
-Google Workspace automation
-JSON parsing and data transformation
-Webhook and trigger-based architecture